Geholst/Quiz-challenge/README.md

 ## Description

 This project is to provide a practice quiz for students.
-I had alot of problems making this and felt like I was loosing my mind a little bit, but it was a fun challenge.
+I had alot of problems making this and felt like I was loosing my mind a little bit.
+I am definetly going to use a tutoring session for JavaScript.

 ## Table of Contents (Optional)